Table of Contents

 If the corners of the seat are at right angles (square), then the angle cuts required on the decking boards, at that corner, will be 45degrees, but if the corners of the seat are anything other than right angles, then that angle will be the line from A to B as shown in the seat frame drawing in the previous page.

-Next lay and fix the 3 intermediate decking boards in the same way as the two outside boards ensuring the gaps between them are even.
+Next lay and To secure with nails or screws. the 3 intermediate decking boards in the same way as the two outside boards ensuring the gaps between them are even.

 Finish by fixing a decking A piece of sawn, or dressed lumber of greater width than thickness.
 Usually 19mm (3/4") to 38mm (1 1/2") thick and 75mm (3") or more wide., on edge, around the boundary. of the seat.

-Use only galvanized nails throughout the construction of the seat.
+Use only Covered with a protective coating of zinc. nails throughout the construction of the seat.
 90mm (3 1/2″) long nails for the frame and 60mm (2 1/2″) long nails for the decking board.
 The decking boards will need to be drilled before being nailed.

-Because the length of the seat is unknown (depending on the length of the deck and personal preference etc) the material quantities are worked out in 1500mm (5ft) lengths as that is the spacing of the posts.
+Because the length of the seat is unknown (depending on the length of the A flat floored roofless area adjoining a house.
+Timber deck: An outside floor structure comprising of posts, bearers, joists and decking boards. and personal preference etc) the material quantities are worked out in 1500mm (5ft) lengths as that is the spacing of the posts.

 Materials per 1500mm (5ft) length:

 Hardwood decking 90×18 (3/4″ x 3 1/2″) – 11 meters (36ft) of